A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →Over One Hundred Books in Ten Months

-Pocket Gems taught me AI before the hype.
-Writing romance erotica for mobile games showed me what collaboration looked like.
-Then I went rogue.
-Over 100 books.
-10 months.
-Every genre I could find.
-This is what systematic creativity looks like when you stop asking permission and start building.
+A west-coast mobile-games studio taught the method before the hype had a name.
+Romance erotica for mobile games taught what collaboration actually looks like.
+Then it went rogue.
+Over 100 books, 10 months, every genre available.
+This is systematic creativity when you stop asking permission and start building.

 Read Article →Inside America's Voting Machines